paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

 #### References in Text
 The Housing and Community Development Act of 1974, referred to in subsec. (b)(3)(A), is Pub.
 L. 93–383, Aug.
 22, 1974, 88 Stat.
 633, as amended.
 For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5301&num=0&edition=prelim), The Public Health and Welfare, and Tables.

 The Indian Self-Determination Act, referred to in subsecs. (f) and (g)(2), is title I of Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2206, as amended, which is classified principally to part A (§ 450f et seq.) of subchapter II of chapter 14 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.
+2206, which is classified principally to subchapter I (§ 5321 et seq.) of chapter 46 of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 #### Amendments
 1992—Subsec. (e).
 Pub.
 L. 102–573, § 302(1), amended subsec. (e) generally.
 Prior to amendment, subsec. (e) read as follows: “The provisions of this section shall not diminish the primary responsibility of the Indian family, community, or tribe to establish, collect, and utilize reasonable user fees, or otherwise set aside funding, for the purpose of operating and maintaining sanitation facilities.”

 Subsec. (f)(1).
 Pub.
-L. 102–573, § 302(2), substituted “this section” for “subsection (h) of this section”.
+L. 102–573, § 302(2), substituted “this section” for “subsection (h)”.

 Subsec. (g)(1).
 Pub.
 L. 102–573, § 302(3)(A), substituted “The Secretary shall submit to the President, for inclusion in each report required to be transmitted to the Congress under [section 1671 of this title](./chapter-018-indian-health-care.md#section-1671), a report” for “The Secretary shall submit to the Congress an annual report”.